How PPP Loans Are Tied to Fraudulent Political Contributions

 Campaigns are dynamic.
 We welcome your feedback.
 If you see a candidate’s position has changed, send us an email to info@motiontoquash.org with the new information.

-Recognized by the National Whistleblower Center (NWC), Tracie Burke is Louisiana author of Motion to Quash.
-She can be reached at tracie@motiontoquash.org.
-Motion to Quash LLC successfully promoted legislation that supports the Anti-Money Laundering Act of 2020 and amendments to the Whistleblower Protection Act.
+Recognized by the National Whistleblower Center (NWC), Tracie Burke is Louisiana author of motiontoquash.org.
+You can reach her at tracie@motiontoquash.org.
+Motion to Quash LLC successfully promoted legislation that supports the Whistleblower Protection Act.
 Please Support journalism in the public interest by contributing today.
 Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC 2019.
-NWC’s mission is to support whistleblowers in their efforts to expose and help prosecute corruption and other wrongdoing around the world.
+NWC’s mission is to support whistleblowers.
+They also help prosecute other wrongdoing around the world.